 Join us!
 Help keep their families safe so they can keep ours healthy!
-We need concerned citizens like you to sign up as volunteer babysitters and tutors for the children of medical workers.
+We need concerned citizens like you to sign up as volunteer babysitters and virtual tutors for the children of medical workers.
 The people truly making this happen are those who are selflessly giving of their time and energy to help our medical workers fight COVID-19.

 Coming home from USC, I knew that young and healthy people would need to . . .